 Agents skip the steps you want them to take.
-Point one at a data platform and it will reach for trino_query and write SQL against a table it has never looked up, ignoring the catalog that would have told it the table was deprecated last month and that one of its columns is PII.
-You can put “search the catalog first” in the tool description, and the model will read it, repeat it back to you, and then run the query anyway.
-This is a behavior, not a bug, and you do not fix a behavior by asking the model nicely.
-You fix it in the server, on the path the call has to travel.
-This post is about the three mechanisms mcp-data-platform uses to steer agents on that path: workflow gating, a carefully ordered middleware stack, and an error contract built for a reader that is itself a model.
+Point one at a data platform and it will reach for trino_query and write SQL against a table it never looked up, ignoring the catalog that would have told it the table was deprecated last month and that one of its columns holds PII.
+Put “search the catalog first” in the tool description and the model will read it, repeat it back to you, and run the query anyway.
+That is how these models behave, and a description does not change it.
+The fix has to sit in the server, in the middleware every call passes through. mcp-data-platform does this three ways: workflow gating, the ordering of the middleware stack, and a structured error contract.

 This is the third post in MCP by Design.
 The previous post composed several MCP servers into one process and left a shared substrate behind: every toolkit holding a handle to the catalog and the query engine.
 This post is what runs on top of it.
 It is grounded in the open-source